Open Bible Data Home About News OET Key

 22 People who easily become angry cause people to argue.

-Indeed, angry people cause people to sin.
+Indeed, angry people cause many people to sin.

 23 People will humiliate proud people for being proud,

-but people will honor humble people.
+but people will honor those who are humble.

 26 Many people want leaders to help them,